georgedigs/ccp-clf-c02/docs/Summaries/index.md

 A common example of a SaaS application is web-based email which you can use to send and receive email without having to manage feature additions to the email product or maintain the servers and operating systems that the email program is running on.

-SaaS provides high availability, fault tolerance, scalability an elasticity.
+SaaS provides high availability, fault tolerance, scalability and elasticity.

-### Advantages of cloud computing
+### Advantages of Cloud Computing

 Operating in the AWS Cloud offers many benefits over computing in on-premises or hybrid environments.

-#### six advantages of cloud computing:
+#### Six Advantages of Cloud Computing

 - Trade upfront expense for variable expense.
 - Benefit from massive economies of scale.